#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
 If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
 The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of flowers, plants, and veggies thrive in the Gulf region.
-If you've got good soil drainage, you can even grow citrus trees.
+A wide variety of veggies, flowers, and plants thrive in the Gulf region.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
 You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.

 Start Seeds Indoors

-Grow your garden from seeds by starting them indoors.
+Save money and gain the satisfaction of growing your garden from seeds by starting them indoors in your own seedling garden.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or planter pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Bridgepoint Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
+For best results, you'll want warming lights or a warming mat to go with your seed tray or planter pots.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Bridgepoint Garden Center — to stay organized and plant tiny soil plugs when the time comes.
 You can also use pots with potting soil and seed starter mix.

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a toothpick or plant tag.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.